Dangerous Acquaintances: Background and recording

 Marianne Faithfull described the album's recording as a long and arduous process, marked by numerous instances of miscommunication between herself, the instrumentalists, and the producer.
 She particularly commented that bassist Steve York and drummer Terry Stannard did not gel properly, and that producer Mark Mundy made inappropriate production decisions, such as the inclusion of horns on "Intrigue".
 She was also unhappy with the way Mundy interacted with the performers: "We went through some amazing scenes.
-He was treating the band like they couldn't play and didn't know what they were doing - and in a way, me too, but particularly the band.
+He was treating the band like they couldn't play and didn't know what they were doing – and in a way, me too, but particularly the band.
 It was a divide and conquer trip.
 I don't think he meant to do it.
 He just did it naturally."

 Critical reception

-In their retrospective review, Allmusic's Richie Unterberger criticized the album for backing down from the musical and lyrical boldness of Broken English in favor of more conventional and accessible material, though he did state that there was "at least one commercially viable track", in "For Beauties Sake" (a Faithfull-Steve Winwood co-write).
+In their retrospective review, AllMusic's Richie Unterberger criticized the album for backing down from the musical and lyrical boldness of Broken English in favor of more conventional and accessible material, though he did state that there was "at least one commercially viable track", in "For Beauty's Sake" (a Faithfull–Steve Winwood co-write).